mysociety/mapit.poplus.org/docs/self-hosted/install/install-script/index.md

 title: MapIt install script
 ---

-If you have a new installation of Debian squeeze or Ubuntu precise, you can use an install script to set up a basic installation of MapIt on your server.
+If you have a new installation of Debian squeeze or wheezy, or Ubuntu precise or trusty, you can use an install script to set up a basic installation of MapIt on your server.

 *Warning: only use this script on a newly installed server - it will